Frequently Asked Questions

 Which employers are covered by the law?

-- The new paid sick leave law applies to virtually all California employers, regardless of size.
+- The PFL program applies to all California employers, regardless of size.

 How does paid sick leave work?